-A New York story set in the writer’s native East Village, this new play explores with sly wit and bold honesty the ways we care for those we love, and what it takes to live with — and without — them.
+This New York story asks how we come to know one another as parents and as children.
+How do we care for those we love, and what does it take to live with – and without – them?

 ANDY BRAGEN’s honors include Workspace and Process Space Residencies with the Lower Manhattan Cultural Council, the Clubbed Thumb Biennial Commission, and a Jerome Fellowship.
 This is My Office was produced in 2013 by The Play Company, garnering a Drama Desk Nomination for Best Solo Performance.
 Don’t You F**king Say a Word premiered in 2016 at 59e59 Theaters, under the direction of Lee Sunday Evans, the inaugural production of his company: Andy Bragen Theatre Projects.
 Andy is a member of New Dramatists, and has an MFA from Brown University.

-THE PLAY COMPANY develops and produces adventurous new plays, from the U.S. and around the world, to engage New Yorkers in a dynamic experience of contemporary theatre that reflects and responds to our New York City home and today’s interconnected world.
-We support ambition and experimentation in form and content.
-We champion new and underrepresented voices to expand the American repertoire, exploring the ideas, events and meaning of our time through live theatre experiences.
-PlayCo is committed to affordable access and collaborative community engagement, welcoming inclusive audiences to take part in our work.playco.org
+PLAYCO develops and produces adventurous new plays, from the U.S. and around the world, to engage New Yorkers in a dynamic experience of contemporary theatre that reflects and responds to our New York City home and today’s interconnected world.
+Since launching in 1999, PlayCo has produced 36 new plays from the United States, Europe, Central and South America, South and East Asia, Russia, and the Middle East.

 ANDY BRAGEN THEATRE PROJECTS

-is an NYC-based writer-centered theatre company that produces formally ambitious, highly theatrical plays.andybragentheatreprojects.com
+is an NYC-based writer-centered theatre company that produces formally ambitious, highly theatrical plays.